sequenceiq/docker-ambari/README.md

 - start a virtual instance on your dev box

-Amazon is getting cheaper and cheaper, so its absolutely reasonable to spend the price of a cappuccino to try ambari on ec2.
-But sometimes you want it for 'free' or for whatever reason you don't want to use aws.
+Amazon is getting cheaper and cheaper, so its absolutely reasonable to spend the price of a cappuccino to try ambari on EC22.
+But sometimes you want it for 'free' or for whatever reason you don't want to use AWS.

-You could go than for a virtual instance, and the use `virtualbox` or 'vmware', but docker has some benefits:
+You could go than for a virtual instance, and the use `virtualbox` or `vmware`, but Docker has some benefits:

 - starting containers under a second
 - taking snapshots, its freaking quick (its just settinga label)